Commands

 gloo.Run(source, awk.Awk(program, awk.AwkFieldSeparator(",")), sink)

-flags & options
+options

-• --F, --field-separator — Input field separator (default: space)
+• AwkFieldSeparator(sep) -F — Input field separator (default: space)

-• --v OFS, --output-field-separator — Output field separator (default: space)
+• AwkOutputFieldSeparator(sep) — Output field separator used when a record is rebuilt (default: space)

-base64 aggregate
+base64 accumulate

 Encodes input to base64 (default) or decodes base64 input, with optional line wrapping for encoded output.